- Constantly search the road ahead for changing conditions. Scan the road near and far.

 We all counter-steer without thinking about it, but some positive forward pressure on the inside bar will force the bike to turn quicker, which may make the difference between running wide into a wall or oncoming vehicle or getting home safely.

 If you lack confidence in cornering, you may turn in early to avoid having to turn hard later on.
-Turning in early may cause you run wide and veer into the roadside or oncoming traffic.
+Turning in early may cause you to run wide and veer into the roadside or oncoming traffic.
 Wait until you can see the exit of the corner before you turn in tighter.
-Find a speed that doesn’t cause panic and practise turning in later.
+Find a speed that doesn’t cause panic and practice turning in later.

 In a stressful situation, it is natural to brace yourself for an impact but with bent arms you will have better control, find it easier to change direction and have more feel for the front tyre.
 Grip the tank with your thighs and try to move your elbows around.
-It you can’t, you are hanging on too tight.
+If you can’t, you are hanging on too tight.